 For us, it meant in sweltering heat at over 35 ° C to scramble further up the mountain.
 We were rewarded with beautiful landscapes and a super great, even fenced campground.

 The higher we get, the more spectacular the landscape and view.
-Only the constant up and down is very exhausting, so you are in Mestia after driven 3’600 hm on only 1500 meters above sea level.
+Only the constant ups and downs are very strenuous, so that after climbing 3,600 meters, you find yourself in Mestia at only 1,500 meters above sea level.

-Mestia selber ist bekannt für seine zahlreichen Wehrtürme und ist Hauptort der historischen Region Swanetien.
-Mestia itself is known for its numerous defense towers and is the capital of the historical region of Svanetia.
+Mestia itself is known for its numerous defense towers and is the capital of the historic region of Svaneti.
 The village was modernized to a large extent between 2009 and 2012.
 In the process, many of the original houses were tear down and replaced with new Swiss chalet-style homes (at least they tried 😅).

 We especially enjoyed climbing up to the roof of a defense tower, on ladders that were sometimes dizzying.
 Also highly recommended is a visit to the “Pub & Cinema DEDE”, where the film “DEDE” can be seen.
 It is a drama that takes place in the neighboring village of Ushguli.
 The content is about a love story and shows the difficulties that certain Georgian traditions still bring with them today.
 For example, until a few years ago, kidnapping and forced marriages of women were legal and commonplace.
-The exciting thing is that the director is always present on site for questions and she told us that only a few years ago a law was introduced to be able to report men who kidnap women.
+The exciting thing is that the director is always on hand to answer questions, and she told us that a law was passed just a few years ago to enable women who are kidnapped to report their abductors.

-Otherwise, we did not like Mestia with its touristy flair very much and we were glad to escape the hustle and bustle after a break day.
+Otherwise, we didn’t particularly like Mestia with its touristy flair, and we were happy to escape the hustle and bustle after a day’s break.

 In part 2 we will then report on our onward journey to the Zagari Pass (and even higher) as well as the return journey to Tbilisi 😃.